morgansz/BlogDevelop/README.md

 Install the required dependencies by running: pip install -r requirements.txt.
 Apply migrations to set up the database: python manage.py makemigrations followed by python manage.py migrate.
 Launch the development server: python manage.py runserver.
-You can now access the application in your web browser at http://127.0.0.1:8000/.

 # Contributing
 Contributions to this project are welcome.
 If you wish to contribute, please fork the repository, implement your changes, and submit a pull request.